chimera-linux/cports/Packaging.md

 contents of the package.
 That is, when a library is called `foo`, the package should be called `foo`, not `libfoo`.

-However, if a library is a subpackage of a bigger software project, there are two things you can do.
-If the subpackage provides a single library that is usable as a standalone runtime dependency for other things, you should use the `lib` prefix.
-If it provides multiple libraries that should be shipped together, the `-libs` suffix should be used.
-Whether to separate the individual libraries into individual subpackages or bundle them together or even not separate them at all should be decided on per-package basis.
+If you need to split one or more libraries from the main package, the package should take on the `-libs` suffix.
+This should be the default approach.
+However, if the library or libraries are a subproject of the main project and are called `libfoo` upstream, you can use that name.
+Additionally, the `lib` prefix can also be used in cases when the main package is splitting off multiple libraries each into its own subpackage (this should be done sparingly and mostly only when combining the libraries would pull in unnecessary bulk, for example through different dependencies).

 Development packages should use the `-devel` suffix, like `foo-devel` for the `foo` template.
 The convention with library subpackages and